CyberFlameGO/svnpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONTHREADDEBUG

-   If set, Python will print threading debug info.
+   If set, Python will print debug threading debug info.

    .. versionchanged:: 2.6
       Previously, this variable was called ``THREADDEBUG``.